DataDog/hiring-engineers/answers.md

 * Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the Agent reporting metrics from your local machine.

 I already had a Datadog account under my personal email address (stephaniesher18@gmail.com), from my Marketing days, so the "Company" field for my account was populated with "Datadog".
-For this challenge, I renamed my admin organization to "Datadog".
+For this challenge, I renamed my admin organization to "Datadog Recruiting Candidate".

 I installed the agent following in-app instructions.